 If you're already starting to feel stressed at everything there is to do in the next six weeks, please just take a deep breath, make a cup of tea and have your first mince pie of the season.
 Follow our guide, no more, no less, and you'll get there fine - I promise!
 Part one of our 7 week countdown is here, and today we bring you the tasks for the coming week.
 Think calm, happy thoughts, follow our lead, and your Christmas prep will be magical not manic.
-And if you're still not convinced, look out for our guide to reducing the stress of Christmas next Tuesday.
+And if you're still not convinced, read our how to reduce the stress of Christmas guide.

 Make Your Gift List